Wang Zhen (general): Second Sino-Japanese War

 On November 10, 1944, Chairman of the Central Military Commission Mao Zedong, Commander-in-Chief Zhu De, accompanied by Wang Zhen, inspected the Southward Detachment.

 In October 1944, the Japanese forces defeated the Kuomintang army in Operation Ichi-Go.
-Wang Zhen and Wang Shoudao was directed to command the primary contingent of the 359th Brigade to establish the “1st Guerrilla Detachment of the 18th Group Army of the National Revolutionary Army” (also the Southward Detachment of the Eighth Route Army), and proceeded into Hunan-Guangdong-Jiangxi.
-In January 1945, the detachment encountered Li Xiannian's 5th Division of the New Fourth Army, thereafter proceeded southward, successfully crossed the Yangtze, and reached the Pingjiang and Liuyang regions of Hunan, where it was rebranded as the “Hunan People's Anti-Japanese Rescue Army.”
+Wang Zhen and Wang Shoudao was directed to command the primary contingent of the 359th Brigade to establish the "1st Guerrilla Detachment of the 18th Group Army of the National Revolutionary Army" (also the Southward Detachment of the Eighth Route Army), and proceeded into Hunan-Guangdong-Jiangxi.
+In January 1945, the detachment encountered Li Xiannian's 5th Division of the New Fourth Army, thereafter proceeded southward, successfully crossed the Yangtze, and reached the Pingjiang and Liuyang regions of Hunan, where it was rebranded as the "Hunan People's Anti-Japanese Salvation Army".

-In June 1945, the army continued to advance southward, and when it reached the central part of Hunan, the Japanese surrendered, allowing Chiang Kai-shek to mobilize Xue Yue's forces to besiege this lone communist army.
-Upon reaching the Nanxiong region of Guangdong, Wang Zhen's initial strategy to meet the Dongjiang Column was disrupted, necessitating his return north to coordinate with the 5th Division of the New Fourth Army and Wang Shusheng's troops in the Henan Military Region, where he concurrently held the positions of deputy commander and chief of staff of the Central Plains Military Region.
+In June 1945, the army continued to advance southward, and when it reached the central part of Hunan, the Japanese surrendered, allowing Chiang Kai-shek to mobilize Xue Yue's forces to besiege this lone Communist army.
+Upon reaching the Nanxiong region of Guangdong, Wang Zhen's initial strategy of joining the East River Column was disrupted, necessitating his return north to coordinate with the 5th Division of the New Fourth Army and Wang Shusheng's troops in the Henan Military Region, where he concurrently held the positions of Deputy Commander and Chief of Staff of the Central Plains Military Region.
 During his mission, Wang Zhen was elected as an alternate member of the Central Committee of the Chinese Communist Party at the 7th National Congress of the Chinese Communist Party.